Knit this adorable baby bonnet for your little one with this adorable baby bonnet knitting pattern!

 Gauge: 20 st. = 4 inches (after blocking)

 (If you need help, my favorite knitting reference book for everyone from beginners to advanced knitters is THIS ONE!)

-Using your circular needles as straight needles, cast on 64 stitches.
+Using your straight needles, cast on 64 stitches.
 The first part of this bonnet is knit flat.

 Row 1: (k1, p1) repeat to the end of the row.

 Row 2: (p1, k1) repeat to the end of the row.